-With only four matchdays to go, the entire lower half of the table remains caught up to a greater or lesser degree in a desperate struggle for Bundesliga survival.
+With only four matchdays to go, the remains caught up to a greater or lesser degree in a desperate struggle for Bundesliga survival.
 Starting at rock-bottom, Hannover 96 already look to be as good as gone – ten points shy of even the relegation play-off place, with a maximum of just twelve still up for grabs.

 A mini-revival under caretaker coach Daniel Stendel, with a 2-2 draw at Hertha Berlin followed by a 2-0 home win against Borussia Mönchengladbach, is all but certainly too little, too late for the 96ers to avoid a return to second-flight football next season.
 The current number one candidates to join them are downward-spiralling Eintracht Frankfurt, now four points adrift of the play-off slot on the back of three straight defeats.

 Little wonder that Peter Fischer admits to “sleeping badly” of late.
 In his 16 years as club president, Fischer has already experienced the bitter taste of relegation three times and as such, he is all too aware “how many people will be directly affected” if Eintracht go down again.
 The situation is only marginally better for SV Werder Bremen, another old-time Bundesliga institution.
 The Green-Whites head into Friday's game at northern rivals Hamburger SV third from bottom, on 31 points to Frankfurt's 27.
 Should the gap between the sides narrow at all over the next couple of weeks, their Matchday 34 meeting at the Weserstadion could turn out to be an all-or-nothing showdown.